leonwooster/MermaidDiagram/docs/USER_GUIDE.md

 2. A file dialog will appear.
 3. Choose a location, enter a file name, and click `Save`.
 4. The currently rendered diagram will be saved as a `.png` file.

+## 6. Diagnostics and Logs

+The app records diagnostic information to rotating log files so you can troubleshoot rendering or update issues.

+* **Accessing logs in-app**
+  Open the `Help` menu and choose `Diagnostics`.
+From there you can open either the current log file or the entire log folder.
+The app will launch your default editor or file explorer.

+* **Log file location**
+  Log files are stored under the app's local data directory inside a `Logs` folder.
+On Windows this is typically:
+  `%LocalAppData%\Packages\<AppPackageId>\LocalState\Logs`

+* **Rolling behaviour**
+  Each log file is capped in size; older files are archived automatically, ensuring recent activity is always available without consuming excessive disk space.

+* **When to review logs**
+  - Mermaid preview stays stuck on “Loading Mermaid.js…”
+  - Updates fail or Mermaid assets are not copied
+  - Export commands return an unexpected error dialog